The numbers Googol and Googolplex

 10100 can be called "ten duotrigintillion" by the standard Chuquet system, but is better known by the name googol.
 This is perhaps the best-known example of a number that was "invented" just for the purpose of being large.
 Only slightly less well-known is the much larger googolplex.

 Mathematician Edward Kasner asked his nephew Milton Sirotta (who was 9 years old at the time) to invent a name for the number 1 with a hundred zeros written after it, and the nephew chose the name "googol".
 As Kasner's telling of the story goes,

 He was very certain that this number was not infinite, and therefore equally certain that it had to have a name.

 The name "googolplex" was invented at the same time, and also by Milton Sirotta if we trust the grammatical implication of the wording in .
-An article by Carl Bialik indicates that relatives and "family archives" point to the invention of these words being in the 1920's, and gives more details.
+An article by Carl Bialik gives more background and suggests a date for the invention of these words being in the 1920's.
 Regarding its definition, Kasner wrote:

 It was first suggested that a googolplex should be 1, followed